 Here are some of the other things you'll see on a chart:

-A buoy, shown on a chart as a small diamond with a number next to it, marks a channel or a hazard, such as a shoal or rock.
-Green channel buoys ("cans") are odd-numbered; cone-shaped red buoys ("nuns") have even numbers.
 The rule of thumb in Canada for following buoys is, starting from the sea toward a harbour, "Red, right, returning"—leave red channel buoys to starboard as you enter a harbour or return upstream.
 Buoys with green and red horizontal stripes (called bifurcation buoys) mark the junction of two or more channels.
 There are many lighted (flashing) buoys and others that make noise with a bell, gong, or whistle.
 These characteristics are marked on the chart; for example, "Fl R 4sec BELL" is a bell buoy with a red light that flashes every 4 seconds.
 Unlighted daybeacons, located in the water or on land, also mark obstructions and harbour entrances.

 - Charts also show water depths: white for deeper water, light blue for shallow water, and green is used to show marsh areas or no water at low tide.
 Depths at low tide are shown at frequent intervals.
 In addition, charts locate tall conspicuous objects that are easy to identify from the water - for example, church steeples, radio towers, and flagpoles.